Mashpoe/c-vector/README.md

 # How It Works

-These vectors can be manipulated very simalarly to regular C++ vectors; their elements can be accessed via the `[]` operator and elements can be added or removed with simple library calls.
+These vectors can be manipulated in a similar manner to C++ vectors; their elements can be accessed via the `[]` operator and elements may be added or removed with simple library calls.

-This works because these vectors are stored in the same chunk of memory as a special header, which keeps track of the number of elements and the amount of allocated memory:
+This works because these vectors are stored in memory alongside a special header, which keeps track of the number of elements and the amount of allocated memory:

     +--------+-------------+
     | Header | Vector data |